hafeild/code-annotator/README.md

 #### Configuring Apache
 This assumes you have Apache 2 installed on your host machine.

 If you already have an SSL certificate, great!
 Otherwise, you can get a free one through the [Let's Encrypt](https://letsencrypt.org/) project.
 The instructions below assume you're using Let's Encrypt and that you do not yet have an SSL certificate for the domain you're hosting CodeAnnotator from.
 These instructions also assume you're hosting from a Debian-based server, e.g., Ubuntu.

-In what proceeds, we will assume that the domain you're using is DOMAIN.COM and the location of your CodeAnnotator folder is `/path/to/code-annotator`.
-Change these based on your domain and the location of the code-annotator repository on your server.
+In what proceeds, we will assume that the domain you're using is DOMAIN.COM, the location of your CodeAnnotator folder is `/path/to/code-annotator`, and that the port you've selected for the CodeAnnotator container to run on is the default of 5000.
+Change these based on your circumstances.

 Create a new file `/etc/apache2/sites-available/DOMAIN.COM.conf` that contains